thegworld/gtx-browser/docs/speed/microbenchmark_regressions.md

 ### Toolchain rolls

-Our toolchain team regularly rolls in new versions of clang, the compiler for all of Chromium.
+Our toolchain team regularly rolls in new versions of clang, the compiler for all of GTx Browser.
 Though it's rare, these rolls may cause unintended performance changes.
-These rolls are represented as regular CLs/commits to Chromium's repository (e.g. https://chromium-review.googlesource.com/c/chromium/src/+/1436036), so it's often pretty simple to attribute a performance change to a compiler
+These rolls are represented as regular CLs/commits to GTx Browser's repository (e.g. https://chromium-review.googlesource.com/c/chromium/src/+/1436036), so it's often pretty simple to attribute a performance change to a compiler